Fiserv/Commerce-Hub/docs/Resources/Guides/Dev-Studio/Account-Management.md

 <!-- theme: info -->
-> Newly created Merchant IDs may not immediately display in the list.
+> Newly created Merchant IDs may not immediately display in the list of Merchant IDs.
 Click Refresh to update the list of Merchant IDs.

 ## Access a Merchant ID